-The global clock service is supported by the network event service, using a particular payload field.
+A third protocol, the global clock service, is supported by the network event service, using a particular payload field.
 The payload contains information from the current grandmaster clock, including a current clock-time reading.

 7.3.1 Partner clock calibration protocol